srihari0101/HtmlLearning_2025/README.md

 0003 Colorful Progress Steps

-Colourful backround: In this script I tried something new and tried to add multiple backrounds colours and it worked.
+multi backround: I edited some of original lines which helped me show the same thing 4 times but saidly I cant

 Progress Numbers: I added more progress numbers which was different to what I thought i just had to add a line saying <div class="circle">4</div>

 0004

 CountDown: In this script I changed the year it was in 2025 and the days were -22 days so i changed the year to 2026 in the index file.

-colour: I changed the colour of the words by going to styple and look at the locations.
+Colour: I changed the colour of the words by going to styple and look at the locations.

+0005
+Backround: I added a new line which helped add a image I used the past activitys I edited and added their lines which helped me get the dog backround.

+New Logo: I changed the logo by adding a new link which I found in google it helped me exlore new options like transprancy and many more.

+Colour: I could change the colours of eveything by adding a line or going to the arrow line and adding Background-colour: it gives option to choose and add colour.